microsoft/forecasting/CONTRIBUTING.md

         ```
         $ pre-commit install
         ```
+        > Note: Git hooks to install are specified in the pre-commit configuration file `.pre-commit-config.yaml`.
+Settings used by `black` and `flake8` are specified in `pyproject.toml` and `.flake8` files, respectively.
     * When you've made changes on local files and are ready to commit, run
         ```
         $ git commit -m "message"